 - Vesicular-type infection: A vesicular-type infection may begin with the sole of the foot developing fluid-filled blisters underneath the skin.
 However, these blisters can appear anywhere on the foot.
 This type of athlete’s foot infection can also result in a bacterial infection.

-Athlete’s foot has a characteristic appearance, such a peeling skin between the toes, white, yellowish, or greenish discoloration, painful fissures, and an unpleasant smell, making for a clinical diagnosis.
-If resistance to treatment occurs, other measures can be taken to identify a specific infection such as scrapings for fungal microscopy and culture, swabs for bacterial microscopy and culture, and an ultraviolet examination looking for erythrasma.
+Athlete’s foot has a characteristic appearance, such a peeling skin between the toes, discoloration, painful fissures, and an unpleasant smell.
+If resistance to treatment occurs, other measures can be taken to identify a specific infection.
+This includes scrapings for fungal microscopy and culture, swabs for bacterial microscopy and culture, and an ultraviolet examination looking for erythrasma.

-Many cases of athlete’s foot can be treated and cured at home using over-the-counter powders and creams that may be purchased at a local pharmacy.
+Many cases can be treated and cured at home using over-the-counter powders and creams.
 More severe, persistent cases may require further attention by one of our physicians at American Foot & Leg Specialists.
 For these cases, you may be prescribed medicine in the form of a pill and/or a topical treatment, which can be applied directly to the affected and surrounding areas.

 Simple steps such as wearing sandals around pools and in the locker room, are effective ways of keeping the fungi at bay.
 Additionally, keeping your shoes dry and well ventilated is very important.
 Wearing socks that wick moisture from the feet or using a talcum powder that can be applied to the feet, works to not only keep the feet dry, but to also limit your chances of getting athlete’s foot.